The cost of using a real estate agent can be quite contentious. If you are…

 One possible downside of the property auction is that if the reserve price is not met, then the property does not generate a sale.
 This can be problematic because although it’s possible that a sale can be generated in the days after the auction, in some cases the money you have spent on an auctioneer and marketing your property will not result in a sale at auction.
 You’ll want to take this risk into account if you choose to sell by auction, and discuss it with the agent of your choice.
-Compare agents using the free comparison service at LocalAgentFinder to find an expert in your area.
+Compare agents at LocalAgentFinder to find an expert in your area.

 Sale by Private Treaty

 Another popular option is to sell your property by private treaty.
 This involves setting a specific price for the house, and then waiting for a buyer to agree to this or make an offer.
 When you sell using this method, there is a cooling off period included in the contract.
 This occurs after you and the buyer have agreed upon an asking price and other requirements, and have signed the corresponding contracts.
 After these actions have occurred, the property is taken off the market and the buyer has their chance to secure financing and conduct inspections.
 They may also obtain reports regarding permits and zoning plans as part of the conveyancing process.